scrapfishies/ai-generated-tarot/README.md

 ## Designing a new tarot deck with StyleGAN2-ADA and GPT-2

 For my final project at Metis, I wanted to explore media creation with artificial intelligence through the lens of tarot.
-I love the playful juxtaposition of the fortune teller and the data scientist both using storytelling and the preditive power of their tools in their trades.
+I love the playful juxtaposition of the fortune teller and the data scientist: both collect and analyze data on their subjects, leverage the predictive power of their tools, and use storytelling to share insights and interpretations.

 Tarot cards have been around for _centuries_ and are known for their rich imagery and symbolism.
 Every visual element of a card is open for interpretation, from the colors to the patterns in clothing.
 While readings will vary by reader, there is common set of meanings for each card and there are tons of books, websites, and communitities dedicated to the practice.